PacktPublishing/Software-Architecture-with-Cpp/ch11/README.md

 ### Building

+The customer and mobile app components must be built separately.

-To build this project out of source, run:
+To build each of them out of source, first cd to their directory, and then run:

 ```bash
 mkdir build